Indie Memphis presents a screening of The Departure.

-Crosstown Arts’ Open Crit series, organized in partnership with ArtsMemphis, is a monthly critique event where visual artists are invited to bring new and/or in-progress studio work for critical feedback and group discussion particular to each artist’s practice.
+Crosstown Arts’ Open Crit series is a monthly critique event where visual artists are invited to bring new and/or in-progress studio work for critical feedback and group discussion particular to each artist’s practice.
 All sessions are free and open to the public.
 Special thanks to Art Center for donating a $25 gift certificate for each participating artist.

 Monthly short film screening series, presented by Indie Memphis & Crosstown Arts.